 Towards this goal the ASP offers a 2.5 month summer research fellowship to support students in lab-based research under the supervision of an ASP faculty mentor.
 ASP summer research fellows will receive a total stipend of $5,000 for the summer period, and will participate not only in lab research, but also in a series of weekly training and professional development workshops led by a team of ASP faculty leaders.
 We expect to support up to six summer research fellows each year.
 Application instructions are provided below.

 Eligibility.
 ASP summer research fellowships are open to students who identify as Black, Indigenous, and/or Latinx (BIL).
-Students should be enrolled full-time in an undergraduate program at a college or university in the United States (including Puerto Rico and other US territories), and be majoring in chemistry, biochemistry, biology, or a biomedical science field.
+Students should be enrolled in an undergraduate program (full-time status preferred) at a college or university in the United States (including Puerto Rico and other US territories), and be majoring in chemistry, biochemistry, biology, or a biomedical science field.
 The student must agree to devote 40 hours per week to research for 2.5 months.
 We recognize the interconnectedness of social categorizations such as race, class, and gender, and will seek particularly to support applicants who may be disadvantaged as a result of intersectionality; for example BIL students who are also women, economically disadvantaged, or LGBTQIA+.

 1. Choose a Mentor